jigarkcj/file-picker/README.md

 ## Build and run

 Run `ng build` to build the project.
+If that command does not work, try to run `npm install` first and then try running the build command again.